craftercms/docs/source/system-administrators/tmp/installation-guides/index.rst

 .. .. include:: /includes/toc/install-verify-files.rst

 ===========================
-First Steps with CrafterCMS
+First Steps with Crafter CMS
 ===========================

-Once you have installed CrafterCMS, consider the :ref:`Getting Started Guides <getting-started>` to learn about CrafterCMS.
+Once you have installed Crafter CMS, consider the :ref:`Getting Started Guides <getting-started>` to learn about Crafter CMS.
 <getting-started>` are available.

 .. include:: /includes/unicode-checkmark.rst